Job Title: Financial Program Counselor

 Salary: $40K annualized

-How to Apply: Submit a cover letter outlining your interest in the position and a resume to Shelia Terrell, Chief Operations Officer, via email at firstname.lastname@example.org no later than noon on Friday, December 7, 2018.
+How to Apply: Submit a cover letter outlining your interest in the position, a resume and 3 professional references to Shelia Terrell, Chief Operations Officer, via email at firstname.lastname@example.org.
+The position will remain open until filled.
+Time is of the essence.
+RISE Foundation is an equal opportunity employer.

 A partnership between the Community Foundation of Greater Memphis, the Memphis Housing Authority and the United Way of the Mid-South led to the creation of RISE in October 1999.
 With its original mission to help public housing residents achieve financial independence, RISE served 48 families and helped them create assets of $83,000.